jepebe/fractal/README.md

 Point the mouse at any point and scroll your mouse wheel to zoom into (or out of) the fractal.
 You can also use __z__ and __x__ for this.
 Hold the __left__ mouse button and drag the mouse to pan around.
 Press __j__ and __i__ to decrease or increase the number of iterations.
 As you zoom in it is necessary to increase the number of iterations.
 Reset to the initial view by pressing __space__.

 ## Credits
-- OneLoneCoder and his YouTube movies (especially the about fractals).
+- OneLoneCoder and his YouTube movies (especially the one about fractals).